Khalekujjaman Sardar board

 Free and fair elections are the backbone of any democratic nation.
 For citizens, voting is more than a civic duty—it is a way to shape the future of their country.
 In Bangladesh, maintaining the credibility of elections has always been an important national priority.
 From voter registration to the final vote count, a strong institutional framework helps ensure that elections remain transparent, accountable, and inclusive.

-Election Commission Bangladesh.
+One of the most important institutions responsible for managing this process is the Election Commission Bangladesh.
 This body oversees every stage of the electoral system, making sure that elections are conducted fairly and that citizens can trust the results.
 For voters, understanding how this institution operates can provide insight into how democracy functions in practice.

 Why Electoral Institutions Matter